hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 You first get an introduction to all the parts of the complete set.
 Then you start with downloading the Arduino software, needed to program the microcontroller.
 The instructions are based on Windows, but instructions for Apple are similar.

 Then to check if you can connect with the Arduino, you use an example sketch to test connectivity.
-The next step is to install needed libraries for two of the components:

-* LED display.
-* Servos.

 After doing this, you are good to go!
 The tutorial then continues with a description of all the components and some sample code to test.
 There is also a good explanation of every piece of code available.